compomics/ThermoRawFileParserGUI/README.md

 # ThermoRawFileParserGUI
-Graphical user interface for the ThermoRawFileParser
+Graphical user interface for the [ThermoRawFileParserGUI](ThermoRawFileParser).

+For help on the conversion options please see the [ThermoRawFileParserGUI](ThermoRawFileParser) documentation.